Founded in 1972, it is now an active group of about 60 members, and welcomes anyone with an interest in astronomy, whether beginner or expert.

 If you have the slightest interest in Astronomy then the Astronomy Section is for you!

 The Section is a member of the British Astronomical Association, and the Federation of Astronomical Societies.

 The Section is consulted from time to time on matters such as sundials, and was closely involved in the design of the Guernsey Liberation Monument.
 In August 1999 the Section was involved in the organisation of the Royal Astronomical Society’s National Astronomy Meeting (NAM99), which was held in Guernsey.
 The Section was also heavily involved in arrangements for observations of the total eclipse of the Sun in Alderney, on 11 August 1999.

 Section members are happy to advise on the acquisition of telescopes and binoculars for astronomical observing, and to advise on their use.

 Sections of La Société Guernesiaise are led by Section Secretaries.
 The Astronomy Section Officers are:

-Membership to the Astrology Section
+Membership of the Astronomy Section

-Members receive an annual Astrocalendar giving monthly star charts and details of planet positions, meteor showers, eclipses, etc. The Section’s Newsletter, Sagittarius, containing news and articles on astronomical subjects, is published annually.
+The Section’s Newsletter, Sagittarius, containing news and articles on astronomical subjects, is published annually.
 Members can use the Section’s telescopes, after training.
 Members can also borrow books, magazines and videos from the Section’s astronomical library.

 How to join